 I found an interesting statistic to help further explain why this fifth neglected point is so important.
 A 20 pound object falling from a truck traveling at only 55 MPH creates a whopping 1,000 pounds of force upon impact!!!
 Even something as small as 20 pounds can cause so much damage if it falls off your trailer!
 In this same article, I found a statistic from AAA that said within a 3 year span (2011-2014) more than 200,000 accidents were caused by unsecured items falling off of trucks/trailers.
 I am hoping that those statistics sort of put into perspective why it is so important to tie items down.

-So with that being said, please make sure NOT to neglect these five important pre-tow checklist items prior to hitting the road.
+So with that being said, please make sure NOT to neglect these five important pre-tow checklist items prior to hitting the road and make sure you know the ins and out of trailer safety.
 And if you’ve already checked them, check them again!
 You can never be too safe when it comes to towing and doing these five things will help you get closer to reaching a Towing Peace of Mind on the road.
 After all, why be kinda safe when you can be Weigh Safe!